Amazon’s Prime Early Access Sale has arrived — here are the best deals you won’t want to miss - NewsBreak

 - Right now, you can get a dual-compartment eco trash can for 30% off.

-- Your toddler can practice their motor skills with this VTech Sit-To-Stand Learning Walker , available for 73% off.
+- Your toddler can practice their motor skills with this VTech Sit-To-Stand Learning Walker, available for 39% off.

 - If you have a portable hard drive, this protective case will come in handy.
 It is currently 26% off.